pydemull/EPLPA/README.md

 of the ‘EPLPA’ project, which aimed at conducting sex comparisons regarding physical literacy scores, as well as comparisons of movement behaviour metrics across physical literacy profiles in French children.
-The rationale of the present work, as well as the corresponding analyses and results that can be generated thanks to the code available in the present repository, are presented in a preprint available at \[TO DO\].

-The present repository is hosted in two different places: on GitHub (<https://github.com/pydemull/EPLPA>), and on Zenodo \[LINK\].
+The present repository is hosted in two different places: on GitHub (<https://github.com/pydemull/EPLPA>), and on Open Science Framework (<https://osf.io/w3kmf/>).
 Due to space constraints, the repository hosted on GitHub does not contain the raw data that should be used along with the code of the repository to obtain the results.
-Data are available only in the Zenodo repository.
+Data are available only in the Open Science Framework repository.
 Thus, if you are interested in reading the code only, you can simply navigate online in the GitHub repository.
-However, if you want to run the code to reproduce the results of the project, you will have to go to the Zenodo repository and download its content.
+However, if you want to run the code to reproduce the results of the project, you will have to go to the Open Science Framework repository and download its content.

 ## Running the analytical pipeline to reproduce the results of the ‘EPLPA’ project